xzYue/odoo/doc/howtos/website.rst

 Generating HTML in Python isn't very pleasant.

 The usual solution is templates_, pseudo-documents with placeholders and display logic.
-Odoo allows any Python templating system, but provides its own :ref:`QWeb <reference/qweb>` templating system which integrates with other Odoo features.
+Modoo allows any Python templating system, but provides its own :ref:`QWeb <reference/qweb>` templating system which integrates with other Modoo features.

 Create a template and ensure the template file is registered in the ``__openerp__.py`` manifest, and alter the controller to use our template: